sat-masters/docs/Constellation Downlink/Problem.md

 Then an alternative downlink is considered in: [[Specs of new downlink]]

-A list of actors in this space is composed in the list of [[Interessenter]]
+A list of stakeholders in this space is composed in the list of [[Interessenter]]